edaviles/spark3hol/Lab AKS.md

     kubectl get pods -n $namespace

-## Create a Custom location and map it to the cluster and the extension
+## Create a Custom location and map it to the cluster and the extension. **You can create a customer location using the Azure portal also.
+Let us us that.**

     customLocationName=$namespace
     # Name of the custom location